sophrosyne42/sophrosyne42/README.md

    - 👋 I’m @sophrosyne42
    - 👀 I’m interested in Linux, open source, functional programming, and cool math stuff like linear algebra.
+   - Looking to explore a few topics right new, including: low-level programming, compilers, and cybersecurity.
    - 🌱 I’m currently learning all sorts of stuff, going to school for a CS degree 😄